EkispertWebService/guide-book/docs/api.md

 # API

-In this chapter, we explain a full detail of API specification with Simplified Station Information API[^1].
+In this chapter, we explain the full detail of the specification of Simplified Station Information API[^1].

 ## Footnote